alpeware/omega/README.md

 This is loosely based on Peter Norvig and Kent Pitman's [style guide](http://norvig.com/luv-slides.pdf) for Common Lisp.

 ### Formatting
-Indentation should be two lines per form.
+Indentation should be two spaces per form.

 Lines should not exceed 100 columns.